fecet/MIT-Multivariable-Calculus/MIT Multivariable Calculus.md

 $$
 \oint_{C} \hat{F} \cdot d \hat{r}+\oint_{c^{\prime}} \hat{F} \cdot d \hat{r}=\iint_{R} \operatorname{curl}(\vec{F}) d A=0
 $$
 The $R$ region is called a multi-connected zone, as opposed to a single connected zone.
-In other words, a single connected area is an area without "holes", and a multi-connected area is an area with "holes" that must be on $R$:
+In other words, a single connected area is an area without "holes", and a multi-connected area is an area with "holes" that must be on $R$.